anoopsarkar/compilers-class/hw4.md

 Add support for global variables also known as field variables.
 Decaf supports definition of integer and boolean arrays only as global variables.

+You will need to add code generation for assignment and modification of array locations in expressions.

 #### Step 2: Zero initialize all variables

 Make sure that all variables, including arrays, are zero initialized.